Updated: Aug 5

 Do this experiment: Go back to your picture collection and compare your pictures every 7 years, and you will notice the difference.
 If you compare pictures that are 2 or 3 years apart there will not be a big difference.

-Here is the key to changing your life...
+Here is the key to change your life for a better one...

 You need to be aware and make an effort to do the things that are difficult for you.
 For example, if you never exercise and you quit a week after you start every time, you need to understand that you will be quitting every time unless you make a conscious effort not to; it will be difficult to exercise unless you decide to do it no matter what stands in your way.
 When your subconscious takes over, you will quit again, but when you consciously think you need to start exercising again, you will.
 This will be a fight until your new behavior gets recorded in your subconscious, and then you won’t have to fight any longer because it is a new habit.